CJStahl1086/lc_county_water_district/README.md

 The following is a description of each file:

-research folder - Includes sample methods, water data, scripts, and in-depth methods in a word document
+research folder - Includes the water data used, research methods in a word document, and the .ipynb files with notes.

-research_ArcGIS_visualization - Visualization distrubution and spatial data of surface water levels in the county
+research_ArcGIS_visualization - Visualization of the resulting distrubution and a map of the surface water levels in the county

 dlcleaning_function.ipynb- Creating cleaning fuction to clean and analyze raw data from a device used to measure stream flow in the county

-dldischarge_merge_clean.ipynb - Creating and merging datalogger data to compare to manually collected data.
+dldischarge_merge_clean.ipynb - Creating and merging data to compare to manually collected data.

 wq_merging.ipynb - Creating cleaning function to merge and create a master dataframe for future reports to be added to a geodatabase in ArcGIS